What is the difference between a shell and SSH a secure socket shell?

 SSH-2, the current version of Secure Shell protocols, was adopted as a Standards Track specification by the Internet Engineering Task Force (IETF) in 2006.
 SSH-2 is not compatible with SSH-1 and uses a Diffie-Hellman key exchange and a stronger integrity check that uses message authentication codes to improve security.

-SSH clients and servers can use a number of encryption methods, the mostly widely used being Advanced Encryption Standard (AES) and Blowfish.
+SSH clients and servers can use a number of encryption methods, the most widely used being Advanced Encryption Standard (AES) and Blowfish.

 There are no known exploitable vulnerabilities in SSH-2, though information leaked by Edward Snowden in 2013 suggested the National Security Agency (NSA) may be able to decrypt some SSH traffic.